jessicacarneiro/jessicacarneiro/README.md

 # Hi, I'm Jéssica! 👋👩‍💻

 I have a BS degree in Computer Science ([UFMG][ufmg], 2018).
-I currently work as a Software Developer.
+I currently work as a backend software developer.
+I have worked with several languages, frameworks, and technologies such as Java, Kotlin, Python, Typescript, Javascript, C#, Spring, Flask, NodeJS, .NET, Azure DevOps.

 __I'm also at:__